sylikc/jpegview/current/readme.txt

 [1.0.34]
 Bugs fixed:
-- Frame remains visible when starting in full screen mode and using classic windows style
+- Frame remains visible when starting in full screen mode and using classic windows style New features:
+- Printing: Fill with crop mode and ability to move the image with the mouse within the printeable area

 [1.0.33]
 Bugs fixed: